 - Develop a road-and-trail sign plan to better facilitate wayfinding and interpretive opportunities.
-Wayfinding and direction signage should be at trailheads, junctions, and directional decision-making locations.
-Trail signs should clearly display trail name and allowed trail use; they may also contain trail mileage, elevation gain, and other accessibility considerations where beneficial. - Develop road and trail maps that can be displayed along and throughout the road and trail system and accessed through electronic content and as a hard-copy map. - Provide trail signs, informational brochures, and electronic media promoting trail etiquette. - Develop programs, methodologies, and processes to effectively receive and communicate trail-related information such as trail issues, special events, and trail closures.
-Develop new technologies, such as crowd-sourcing trail information and providing trail applications for smart phones, to improve public access and information. - Develop programs and partnerships that promote awareness of safety and etiquette as a means of reducing trail use conflicts and minimizing the need for monitoring and enforcement. - Develop education programs to encourage trail users to utilize system trails and to discourage off-trail use and creation of user-created trails, routes, or features. - Promote and support volunteer participation in trail stewardship programs, events, and activities.
+Wayfinding and direction signage should be located at trailheads, junctions, and directional decision-making locations.
+Trail signs should clearly display trail name and allowed trail use; they may also contain trail mileage, elevation gain, and other accessibility considerations where beneficial.
+Use innovative technologies to guide and educate users through the parks road and trail system, such as QR scan codes, and promote the use of official park mobile applications.
+Coordinate with adjacent land managing agencies and organizations to provide consistent and integrated trail sign messaging. - Develop road and trail maps that can be displayed along and throughout the road and trail system and accessed through electronic content and as a hard-copy map. - Provide trail signs, informational brochures, and electronic media promoting trail etiquette.

+- Develop programs, methodologies, and processes to effectively receive and communicate trail-related information such as trail issues, special events, and trail closures.
+Develop new technologies, such as crowd-sourcing trail information, and provide trail applications for smart phones to improve public access and information. - Develop programs and partnerships that promote awareness of safety and etiquette as a means of reducing trail use conflicts and minimizing the need for monitoring and enforcement. - Develop education programs to encourage trail users to utilize system trails and to discourage off-trail use and the creation of user-created trails, routes, or features. - Promote and support volunteer participation in trail stewardship programs, events, and activities.